cmwylie19/medik8s/README.md

 3. After you click Network ACLs, you will be directed to a page where you will see a button **Create Network ACL**, click that.
 4. Create a network ACL with a unique name, mine was casey-acl, and for the VPC, use the VPC that your clusters are in, and create the ACL.

+**Simulate failure on the target node**
-Go into the AWS console to the instances, select the instance (node) in the in the us-east-2b region, once selected, in the details section click the Subnet ID, select the subneta and click Network ACL, and Edit Network ACL Association.
+1. Go into the AWS console to the instances, select the instance (node) in the us-east-2b region, once selected, in the details section click the Subnet ID
+2. Select the subnet ID, and lick Network ACL on the details table, then **Edit Network ACL association**.
+3. Select the newly created ACL

+, select the subneta and click Network ACL, and Edit Network ACL Association.

 ## Uninstall